vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

 - AWS hybrid storage service
 - Connect On-premises with AWS cloud storage
   - Keep applications on-prem, but use AWS for storage, backup, or archiving
-- Integrates with S3, EBS, Glacier within AWS
+- Integrates with AWS S3, EBS, Glacier
 - Usually run as a VM on-premises
   - Act as a bridge between local on-prem storage and AWS storage
   - Connection.
 Storage Gateway VM (On-prem) -> Storage Gateway Endpoint (AWS)